Pattukkottai: By Rail

 Pattukkottai comes under Tiruchirappalli Railway Division of the Southern Railway.

 Pattukkottai railway station is situated on the main route of Chennai Egmore - Rameswaram line, which is located approximately 500 metres east from Bus station towards Adirampattinam.
 The gauge conversion work completed by last quarter of 2019, but still not much trains are operational thru this route due to operational difficulties.

 By Road

-There are regular buses to Chennai, Bangalore, Thanjavur, Tiruchirappalli, Kumbakonam, Muthupet, Thiruthuraipoondi, Velankanni, Nagapattinam, Vedaranyam, Mannargudi, Madurai, Coimbatore, Tiruppur, Kanyakumari, Tiruchendur, Karaikudi, Pudukkottai, Palani, Tirupati, Rameswaram, Ramanathapuram, Tirunelveli, Nagercoil, Marthandam, Thiruvananthapuram, Tenkasi, Kollam, Thoothukudi, and other towns and cities throughout Tamil Nadu.
+There are regular buses to Chennai, Bangalore, Thanjavur, Tiruchirappalli, Kumbakonam, Muthupet, Thiruthuraipoondi, Velankanni, Nagapattinam, Vedaranyam, Mannargudi, Madurai, Coimbatore, Tiruppur, Kanyakumari, Tiruchendur, Karaikudi, Pudukkottai, Palani, Tirupati, Rameswaram, Ramanathapuram, Tirunelveli, Nagercoil, Marthandam, Thiruvananthapuram, Tenkasi, Kollam, Thoothukudi, Kovilpatti other towns and cities throughout Tamil Nadu.
 There are some newly created routes which heads to inter state cities also.
 Pattukkottai forms a part of the division number.
 1 of the Tamil Nadu State Transport Corporation which is headquartered at Kumbakonam.
 The town has 2 bus depots for inter-city bus services.